 - Let sit for 45 minutes.
 The salt will draw moisture out of the eggplants.

-Prepare the yogurt dressing
+Prepare the yoghurt dressing

 - Peel the black garlic cloves and chop into quarters